senotrusov/notes/arch-linux-installation.md

     For wireless setup or troubleshooting, see the [Installation guide: Connect to the internet](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet) and the [Network configuration](https://wiki.archlinux.org/title/Network_configuration) guide.

-???+ abstract "Connect to the live environment by SSH (optional)"
+???+ example "Connect to the live environment by SSH (optional)"

     !!! info inline end